sjgaughran/massprf-pipeline/README.md

 ## Running MASS-PRF

+`MASS-PRF` can be be downloaded from the [Townsend Lab github](https://github.com/Townsend-Lab-Yale/MASSPRF) and should be cited as [Zhao *et al.* (2017)](https://academic.oup.com/mbe/article/34/11/3006/4055061).

 ## Processing Results

 We've also produced a simple python script to process and plot `MASS-PRF` output.
-When run from a directory containing `MASS-PRF` results files that end in *\_results.txt*, this script will:
+When run from a directory containing `MASS-PRF` results files that end in *\_results.txt*, this script will look through all files in the results directory and:
   - check for runs that failed and write the gene/transcript names as a list to *failed_genes.txt*;
   - check for successful runs that show no significant signals of positive (&gamma; > 4; lower_CI > 0) or negative (&gamma; < 1; upper_CI < 0) selection and write the gene/transcript names as a list to *boring_genes.txt*;
   - identify genes with significant results and for each gene: